FAQ

 - Leaderboards first sort by total points (highest first).

-- If two or more users are tied on total points after the championship game has been played, the tie is broken by whoever's tiebreaker guess is closest to the actual total runs (smallest absolute difference wins).
+- If players are still tied on total points after the championship game has been played, the tie is broken by whoever's tiebreaker guess is closest to the actual total runs (smallest absolute difference wins).
 Direction does not matter — over and under are weighted equally.

-- If multiple users are still tied on both total points AND tiebreaker proximity, they are all declared co-champions.
+- If multiple players are still tied on both total points AND tiebreaker proximity, they are all declared co-champions.
 There is no further tiebreaker — the title is shared.

 What counts as the "deciding" game?
 The championship is a best-of-three series.
 The deciding game is the last game actually played — Game 2 if the same team wins the first two, otherwise Game 3.